artkuo/DiffEqFlux.jl/docs/src/examples/feedback_control.md

 equation, so that the parameters and the neural network are estimated simultaneously!

-We will assume that we know the dynamics of the second equation (linear dynamics), and our goal is to find a neural network that is dependent on the current state of the dynamical system that will control the second equation to stay close to 1.
+We will assume that we know the dynamics of a system to be controlled (first-order linear dynamics), and our goal is to find a neural network that will act as a dynamical feedback controller to force the system outputs to stay close to 1.

 ```julia
 using DiffEqFlux, Flux, Optim, OrdinaryDiffEq, Plots